-The Internet of Things (IoT) is connecting “things” together.
+The UT Supervisor takes control of all operations.
+It is based on the Internet of Things (IoT) principle where all “things” are connected together.
 NDT systems have important data that can be shared and used to improve product quality and plant productivity.
 While NDT lags when it comes to connecting to the shop floor, the NDT process can definitively be integrated.
-By loading a real-time IoT stream, NDT personnel and quality managers can conduct analyses to pull more value from that data as plants gradually move from reactive to proactive operations.
+UTSup is adapted to your operations.
+For this software, the UT acquisition, PLC, part follow-up, calibration, personnel qualification, calibration standards are all connected.
+As data is monitored, NDT personnel and quality managers can conduct analyses to pull more value from that data as plants gradually move from reactive to proactive operations.
+After inspection, the system analyzes all information and show all defects.
+Special image algorithms may also be used to group indications.
+This comprehensive approach goes beyond merely ingesting data to perform analytics on the real-time data stream.

 The following data can be monitored and extracted from your analysis: